Jagadeesh-M/Cpp/README.md

 # Cpp
-This repository contains programs in Cpp language
+This repository contains programs in Cpp language for purpose of learning concepts.
+The programs are written with simple comments explaining the concepts.